US airlines give in to China's demands over Taiwan

-US airlines have begun changing their websites to keep China happy, just hours before a deadline for them to do so.
+US airlines are changing their websites to keep China happy, just hours before a deadline for them to do so.

-Beijing has demanded that American Airlines (AAL), Delta (DAL) and United (UAL) all change how their global websites refer to Taiwan by Wednesday, or potentially face sanctions in one of the world's biggest markets for air travel.
-All three are set to comply.
+Beijing had demanded that American Airlines (AAL), Delta (DAL) and United (UAL) change how they refer to Taiwan by Wednesday, or risk sanctions in one of the world's biggest markets for air travel.

-On Wednesday morning in Asia hours, American Airlines had updated its website to show that it simply flies to "Taipei," with no mention of Taiwan.
-A few hours earlier, the website said American Airlines flew to "Taipei, Taiwan."
+American Airlines and Delta updated their websites on Wednesday to show they fly to Taipei, with no mention of Taiwan.
+A few hours earlier, both websites offered flights to "Taipei, Taiwan."

-A source familiar with discussions on the matter told CNN that other airlines including Delta and United would change how their websites refer to Taipei in the next 24 to 48 hours.
-The source didn't specify how exactly the carriers would update their websites.
+United also removed some references to "TW" — short for Taiwan — from the front of its website, but other references to Taiwan were still showing up in searches.

 Related: Why US companies are changing their websites to please China